LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 -----------------

-The :ref:`error handling section <error_handling_methods>` in the reference manual lists a set of convenient built-in methods that generated ``error/2`` exception terms with the expected context argument.
-For example, instead of manually constructing a type error:
+The :ref:`error handling section <error_handling_methods>` in the reference manual lists a set of convenient built-in methods that generate ``error/2`` exception terms with the expected context argument.
+For example, instead of manually constructing a type error as in:

 ::